-In Fiscal 2002, nonemployee directors (the "Independent Directors") received fees of \$2,000 and \$1,000, respectively, for each meeting of the Board of Directors or Board committee they attended, and each director was reimbursed for travel and other expenses incurred in attending meetings.
-The Company pays a \$5,000 annual retainer to each Independent Director.
-Also, under the 1996 Stock Plan, each Independent Director is entitled to receive a one-time option grant upon becoming a director and an annual grant of options to purchase Common Stock as described under "1996 Stock Option and Grant Plan-Independent Director Options."
+In Fiscal 2003, non-employee directors received fees of \$2,000, \$1,000 and \$500, respectively, for each Board of Directors meeting, Board committee meeting or Board of Directors conference call, or Board committee conference call they attended.
+Each director was reimbursed for travel and other expenses incurred in attending meetings.
+The Company also pays a \$5,000 annual retainer to each independent director.
+Also, under the Option Plan, each independent director is entitled to receive a one-time option grant upon becoming a director and an annual grant of options to purchase Common Stock as described under "Amended and Restated 1996 Stock Option and Grant Plan-Independent Director Options."